Social Wellness: A Determining Factor For Employee Wellness At Work

 Read our blog: 7 Ways to Overcome Social Challenges affecting Behavioral Health in the Workplace

-Employees' social relationships and social networks impact our overall wellness in the workplace.
+Employees' social relationships and social networks impact our overall wellness in the workplace .

 Let us understand how.

-According to Ashlee Bost, a marriage and family therapist associate at Covenant Health, "...people who do have healthy relationships and good support systems have better overall mood, deal better with stress and actually have increased self-esteem."
+According to Ashlee Bost, a marriage and family therapist associate at Covenant Health, "...people who do have healthy relationships and good support systems have better overall mood, deal better with stress and have increased self-esteem."

 Poor social wellness may lead to: